chetansinghsajwan/notes/jman/tasks.md

 # Tasks

-- [z] alert notification on wrong details on company signup, login, user signup, login. by **sai**.
+- [x] alert notification on wrong details on company signup, login, user signup, login. by **sai**.

 - [ ] user profile page: by **santosh** and **hari**
+	- [ ] style the page.
+	- [ ] fetch info from backend.
-	- add upload and download resume button
+	- [x] add upload and download resume button
-	- add upload and delete image button
+	- [x] add upload and delete image button

 - [ ] company home page:, by **sai**.
-	- add these fields: name, owner, address, contact_email, contact_no, email, password, about
+	- [ ] add these fields: name, owner, address, contact_email, contact_no, email, password, about
-	- view 3 latest jobs on company home page
+	- [ ] view 3 latest jobs on company home page
-	- redirect to posted jobs
+	- [ ] redirect to posted jobs

 - [ ] user home page: by **shivkesh**
 	- [ ] add `jobs` button in nav bar.